 The amount of pain and suffering compensation you are able to recover from the driver who is at fault in a rear end car accident in Michigan will depend on how much liability insurance coverage he or she has.
 Michigan law requires drivers to carry $250,000/$500,000, but gives them the option “to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))

-If the vehicle being driven by the at-fault driver who injured you was an Uber or Lyft or a truck or commercial vehicle, then his or her liability insurance coverage limits may be higher.
+If the vehicle driven by the negligent driver who caused your injury was an Uber, Lyft, truck, or commercial vehicle, their liability insurance coverage limits may be higher.

 A driver “shall be deemed prima facie guilty of negligence” and, thus, is responsible for causing the crash from behind if the evidence shows that while “traveling in a certain direction” he or she overtook and struck the back of another vehicle proceeding in the same direction.
 (MCL 257.402(a))